Shortness of Breath in Mesothelioma Patients

-Researchers have found a personal fan aimed toward the face can be as effective as oxygen therapy for reducing feelings of breathlessness.
+One inexpensive way to feel better is to use a fan.
+Researchers have found a personal fan aimed toward the face can help reduce feelings of breathlessness.

 But a fan cannot replace oxygen.
 If your blood oxygen levels are significantly lower than normal, a fan will not address the problem.
 Your doctor can check your oxygen saturation level and prescribe oxygen therapy if needed.

 Action Items: Ask a loved one or friend to pick up a few inexpensive, hand-held fans and batteries for each one.
 Keep one in each room of your house.

 Talk to your doctor frequently about symptoms you’re experiencing.
 You may need oxygen therapy.

 An incentive spirometer is a hand-held device that helps patients improve breathing problems associated with a lung disease or any other condition that affects a person’s breathing.